-As a doctor, you carry a non-delegable duty to be physically and mentally fit for work, follow safe and lawful instructions, and avoid hazards, including substance misuse.
+As a doctor, you carry a duty to be physically and mentally fit for work, follow safe and lawful instructions, and avoid hazards, including substance misuse.

 You have responsibilities as a student, employee, contractor or visiting consultant.